 Farmer's Table- Gather with family and friends at the Farmer’s Table, a former feed shed turned sheltered picnic pavilion.
 Feast family-style at the long table built over the original feeding trough.
 This area is available on a first come, first serve basis in most cases, and seats approximately 40 people.

 Pignic Barn - Where better to "pig out" than in a re-purposed pig barn!
-Now you'll find picnic tables to seat up to 60 people.
+Now you'll find picnic tables to seat up to 60 people in this open-air, picnic shelter.
 Knowing the barns history, can you guess why the floor surface is slightly sloped?
-The Pignic Barn is available for public use on a first come, first serve basis when not reserved through paid rental.
+The Pignic Barn pavilion is available for public use on a first come, first serve basis when not reserved through paid rental.